PaulDaoudi/pauldaoudi.github.io/_pages/about.md

 <!-- Outside of this, my interests are mainly related to outdoor activities, where I have recently developed an interest in running, hopefully leading to Triathlons next year. -->

 As I approach the conclusion of my PhD, I am actively seeking opportunities in Reinforcement Learning or broader Machine Learning, with a keen interest in applications related to robotics or AI in healthcare.
-I am available for employment starting September and excited about potential opportunities in research and development.
+I am available for employment starting September and excited about potential opportunities in Research and Development.
 Hope to get in touch with you soon :).

 {% include base_path %}